Cometh the hour, cometh the block....just when we didn't need it.

 So becalmed was the Captain that crafty Silvio, the pipe-smoking (when umpiring) Idle keeper pointedly refused to stump him.
 The swine!

 Below: Crisis?
 What Crisis?!
 Cincers' Brigadier Block at the crease!
+Even worse, this wasn't just any old over.

 This was an eight-ball over, in line with special playing conditions apparently designed to save time because of the unseasonably wet June weather in Lombardy